Learning Planet Youth Design Challenge

 A project supported by

-The Learning Planet Youth Design Challenge (LPYDC) invites young people aged 15 to 26 to submit their innovative educational projects for real impact on the world.
+The Learning Planet Youth Design Challenge (LPYDC) invites youth aged 15–26 to submit innovative education projects that create real-world impact.

-Projects submitted must address one of the following themes:
+Projects should align with one of the following themes:

 • Environment & Climate

-The 60 shortlisted projects will be published on the Learning Planet Institute project platform and shared with a global network of leaders, partners and change agents.
+All 60 shortlisted projects are featured on the Learning Planet Institute projects platform and shared across a global network of education leaders, partners, and changemakers.

-The 12 ambassadors will be invited to international events and benefit from networking to promote their projects.
+The 12 ambassadors will be invited to international events and receive tailored networking to advance their projects.

 Timeline